 - upon request, provide information in which the individual’s personal data has been or may have been used or disclosed and to correct any error or omission in an individual’s personal data;

 - make reasonable effort to ensure that personal data collected by or on behalf of the organisation is accurate and complete;

 - make reasonable security arrangements to protect the personal data that the organisation possesses or controls;

 - cease retention of personal data or remove the means by which the personal data can be associated with particular individuals when it is no longer necessary for any business or legal purpose;

 - ensure that the standard of protection provided to the personal data transferred to another country will be comparable to the protection under the PDPA; and

-- implement necessary policies and procedures to meet its obligations under the PDPA and make information about its policies and procedures publicly available.
+- implement policies and procedures to meet its obligations under the PDPA, and make information about its policies and practices publicly available.

 Organisations that have contracted to process personal data on behalf of another organisation may be considered a “data intermediary”.
 A data intermediary that processes personal data pursuant to a written contract will only be responsible for protecting the personal data in its care and ensuring that the personal data is not retained by the data intermediary when there is no longer a business or legal need to do so.

 Under the PDPA, individuals have the following rights: